moon-php/documentation/content/docs/autoloader.md

 <h3 class="section-head" id="usage"><a href="#usage">Usage</a></h3>

-The autoloader has 2 different classes, one for PSR4/0 and another one for manual mapping.
+The Autoloader has 2 different classes.
+- One for PSR-4 & PSR-0
+- One for manual mapping.

-Both has register and unregister methods for create or destroy an autoloader instance.
+Both the classes have register and unregister methods, for create or destroy an autoloader instance.

 ###### PSRAutoloader

+    <?php
     $autoloader = new PsrAutoloader();
     $autoloader->addNamespace('JohnSmith\\Container\\', 'vendor/JohnSmith/Container/src');
     $autoloader->addNamespace('JohnSmith\\Logger\\', 'vendor/JohnSmith/Logger/src');